Monash eVigilation is Monash's own online supervision platform. You'll be supervised by a trained Monash staff member.

 If you're enrolled at our:

 If your timetable shows you have a department-run final assessment, it means your School or teaching department is coordinating it.
+Check your unit's Moodle page or contact your Chief Examiner for more information.

 You may have a different start or finish time if you're registered with Disability Support Services.